jeffinnes/obsidian-work-vault/Weekly To-do list.md

 - [x] Project tracking updates
 - [x] Transfer Log
 	- [x] Style the accounting log page (this is the end of Accounting Outbound Log view #4)
+- [x] Help James troubleshoot some things in his project